 Another way to improve reconstruction performance is to read more fragments but less data size from each.
 Regenerating codes [58] provide optimal recovery bandwidth among storage nodes.
 When reconstructing fragments, it does not just transmit the existing fragments, but sends a liner combination of fragments.
 By doing this, the recovery data size to send will be reduced.
-Rotated Reed-Solomon codes [59] and RDOR[60] improve reconstruction performance in a similar way.
+Rotated Reed-Solomon codes [59] and RDOR [60] improve reconstruction performance in a similar way.

-5 Consistency Models
+420 5 Consistency Models

-Constructing a globally distributed system requires many trade-offs among availability, consistency and scalability.
-Cloud storages are designed to serve for a large amount of internet-scale applications and platforms simultaneously, which is often named as infrastructure service.
-To meet requirements, a cloud storage must be designed and implemented as highly available and scalable, in order to serve consumers requests from all over the world.
+422 Constructing a globally distributed system requires many trade-offs between avail 423 ability, consistency, and scalability.
+Cloud storages are designed to serve for a large 424 amount of internet-scale applications and platforms simultaneously, which is often named as infrastructure service.
+To meet operational requirements, cloud storage must be designed and implemented as highly available and scalable, in order to serve consumers requests from all over the world.

-One of the key challenges in build cloud storage is to provide a consistency guarantee to all client requests[63].
-Cloud storage is a large distributed system deployed world-widely.
+One of the key challenges in build cloud storage is to provide a consistency 428 guarantee to all client requests [63].
+Cloud storage is a large distributed system 429 deployed world-widely.
 It has to process millions of requests every hour.
-All the low-probability accidents in normal systems are often to happen in the datacenters of cloud storage.
+All the 430 low-probability accidents in normal systems are often to happen in the datacenters of 431 cloud storage.
 So all these problems must be taken care of in the design of the system.
-To guarantee consistent performance and high availability, replication techniques are often used in cloud storage.
-Although replication solves many problems, it has its costs.
+432 To guarantee consistent performance and high availability, replication techniques are 433 often used in cloud storage.
+Although replication solves many problems, it has its 434 costs.
 Different client requests may see inconsistent states of many replicas.
-To solve this problem, cloud storage must define a consistency model that all requests to replicas of the same data must follow.
+To solve 435 this problem, cloud storage must define a consistency model that all requests to 436 replicas of the same data must follow.
+437

-Like many widespread distributed systems, cloud storage such as Amazon S3 often provide a weak consistency model called eventual consistency.
+Like many widespread distributed systems, cloud storage such as Amazon S3 often provides a weak consistency model called eventual consistency.
 Different clients may see different orders of updates to the same data object.
 Some cloud storage like Windows Azure also provides strong consistency that guarantees linearizability of every update from different clients.
-Details will be discussed in the following subsections.
+Details will be discussed in the following sub-sections.

-5.2 Strong Consistency
+444 5.2 Strong Consistency

-Strong consistency is the most programmer-friendly consistency model.
-When a client commits an update, every other client would see the update in subsequent operations.
+445 Strong consistency is the most programmer-friendly consistency model.
+When a 446 client commits an update, every other client would see the update in subsequent 447 operations.
 Strong consistency can help achieve transparency of a distributed system.
-When developer uses a storage system with strong consistency, it appears like the system is a single component instead of many collaborating sub-components mixed together.
+448 When developer uses a storage system with strong consistency, it appears like the 449 system is a single component instead of many collaborating sub-components mixed 450 together.